woosting/dirp/README.md

 # DIRectory series Permission checker (DIRP)

-This script checks directory permissions for a series of provided paths (arguments).
-It marks each path individually for having met a criterium (configurable) or not. *One* directroy not passing the checks renders the final result `FAILED` (setting the script's exit status accordingly).

 Copyright 2016 Willem Oosting

 >This program is free software: you can redistribute it and/or modify